-The 8 steps outlined below will cover the best processes and tactics for successfully negotiating a term sheet:
+The seven steps outlined below cover the best processes and tactics for successfully negotiating a term sheet:

 - Take the Time to Woo Multiple Investors